mg4gh/MGMapViewer/docs/Features/FurtherFeatures/Geocode/geocode.md

 Please notice, that the state of the search quick control changed from <img src="../../../icons/group_search1.svg" width="24"/>
 to <img src="../../../icons/group_search2.svg" width="24"/>, which reflects, that the search mode is switched on.

-A short tap to a search result will temporary enlarge the result (just for the case you don't have the glasses with you).
+A long tap on a search result will temporary enlarge the result (just for the case you don't have the glasses with you).

 <img src="./use4.png" width="300" />&nbsp;

-A long tap to a search result jump to the objects position.
+A short tap on a search result jump to the objects position.
 The "show search result mode" is automatically switched on.
 This means, that the map will be centered to the position of the object.
 This search result position will be highlighted with an orange circle.

 <img src="./use5.png" width="300" />&nbsp;